School Cafeteria Managers

 Free and Reduced Applications:

 You must complete a new Free and Reduced Application yearly for your child to qualify for breakfast and lunch meals.
-This must be completed by using the link at the top of the page.
 If your children receives free or reduced price school meals, they may also be able to get free or low-cost health insurance through Medicaid or the State Children's Health Insurance Program (KCHIP).

 McCracken County Food Service is a self-sustaining program with State and Federal funding for student meals served daily.